monotone-studio/monotone/README.md

 - **Transparent Compression**

   Compress or recompress partitions automatically on refresh (or partition move).
+Allow different compression types and compression ratio settings.
   Everything is done transparently without blocking readers and writers.

 - **Storages**